sroscoe2/CS222-Lab01/readme.md

 ### 7.2 Submitting
 When you are done with the assignment, submit it to Canvas.
 You should zip your *entire* project file, and then submit the zip file to Canvas. *Do not submit only .java files to Canvas.*

+1. Reveal your project in the file explorer.
+Right-click any file, then select "Reveal in Finder" (Mac) or "Reveal in File Explorer" (Windows).
+2. Go one level up with `cmd+up` (Mac) or `alt+up` (Windows) until you see the folder called `CS222-Lab01`.
+3. Right click on the folder and click "Compress" (Mac) or "Send to -> Compressed (zipped) folder" (Windows).
+4. Name the resultant zip file `CS222-Lab01smc1` where `smc1` is YOUR SMC username.
-1. Open a browser to https://stmarys-ca.instructure.com/
+5. Open a browser to https://stmarys-ca.instructure.com/
-2. Login and select our course.
+6. Login and select our course.
-3. Navigate to the "Lab 1" assignment and click on it.
+7. Navigate to the "Lab 1" assignment and click on it.
-4. Hand in the following file:
+8. Hand in the following file:
 * CS222-Lab01.zip

 You can either click to upload files from your file explorer, or you can drag-and-drop the files.